msimms/OpenWorkoutWeb/README.md

 * Added an API for receiving location updates from the companion mobile app.
 * Support for HTTPS.
 * Many small bug fixes.

+### 0.3
+* Rudimentary support for lifting activities (pull-ups, push-ups, etc.).
+* Support for tags.
+* Support for comments.
+* Allow activities to be public or private.
+* Implemented basic user following.
+* Many small bug fixes.

 ## Social
 Twitter: [@StraenApp](https://twitter.com/StraenApp)